8 Best Stops on a Los Angeles to Yosemite Road Trip

 Mono Lake

-Just before you hit the entrance to Yosemite, you’ll pass Mono Lake, an absolute must on your Los Angeles to Yosemite drive.
+Just before you hit the entrance to Yosemite, you’ll pass Mono Lake, an absolute must on your drive.

 The distinct rock formations around Mono Lake’s shores, known as Tufa, make it feel a bit like visiting a lake on another planet.
 Plus, with the views of the snowcapped mountains in the distance and the crystal-clear blue waters, what’s not to love?

-From there, you’ve only got 20 minutes left in your Los Angeles to Yosemite road trip!
+From there, you’ve only got 20 minutes left in your road trip!
 The Tioga Pass Entrance is one of the most stunning ways to enter Yosemite and a great place to start your journey.

 If you want to make some (or all!) of these stops, it may be a good idea to find a good place to stop along the way.
-Planning to stop for a night near Lake Isabella makes for an excellent halfway point between LA and Yosemite National Park.
-If you’re wondering where to stay, have a look at these suggestions:
+Planning to stop for a night near Lake Isabella makes for an excellent halfway point on this drive.

 Lake Isabella

-Private Rental – If you’d prefer your own place while on your LA to Yosemite road trip, then consider a private rental near Lake Isabella.
+Private Rental – If you’d prefer your own place while on your road trip, then consider a private rental near Lake Isabella.
 This rustic cabin is just one of countless options available in the area.
-Click here to browse Lake Isabella private rentals

-Little Valley Inn – Located in the town of Mariposa close to the entrance of Yosemite National Park, this quaint inn is the perfect place to base yourself when exploring this incredible natural area.
+Little Valley Inn – Located in the town of Mariposa close to the entrance of Yosemite, this quaint inn is the perfect place to base yourself when exploring this incredible natural area.
 They have a number of lovely rooms available and there is also a buffet breakfast on offer each morning.
-Click here to see their availability

-Mariposa Lodge – Another comfortable and well-reviewed option in Mariposa, this lodge is also the perfect base to ensure you’re well-rested before exploring Yosemite National Park.
-They have a number of wonderful rooms on offer, a swimming pool on site and they even allow pets if you happen to be traveling with a furry friend.
-Click here to see their availability
+Mariposa Lodge – Another comfortable and well-reviewed option in Mariposa, they have several wonderful rooms on offer, a swimming pool on site and they even allow pets if you happen to be traveling with a furry friend.

 Not quite what you’re looking for?
 Click here to browse more Yosemite hotels!

-Planning a road trip from Los Angeles to Yosemite National Park is only a difficult task when you consider how much there is to see along the way!
+Planning a road trip to Yosemite National Park is only a difficult task when you consider how much there is to see along the way!

 Are you planning a trip from LA to Yosemite?
 Have any questions about this drive?
 Let us know in the comments!